 European Week of Sport

 The first ever European Week of Sport took place in September 2015 with the official opening taking place in Brussels.
-In 2016, the Week will be officially opened on September 10, and will be carried out during different dates in September all across Europe.
+In 2016, the Week will be officially opened on September 10, and from 2017 the Week will be celebrated between September 23-30 all across Europe.

 The European Week of Sport aims to promote sport and physical activity across Europe at national, regional and local levels.
 28 EU Member States as well as Macedonia (FYROM), Iceland, Norway, Liechtenstein, and Turkey took part in the first edition which ran from September 7-13 2015 on a central level, and locally until the end of September 2015, with a range of activities and events taking place across Europe promoting themes that appeal to all and encourage people to #BeActive.
 Starting from 2017, the dates of EWOS have been unified and the European Week of Sport is taking place between September 23 and 30.